MXKLZL/EasyAL/documentation.md

-#### Transformation Guide
+#### Data Transformation Guide

 When you create **MultiTransformDataset()** object, you need pass a list transformation to deal with the different scenarios during the active learning loop.

-- transforms (list of transformation): list of callable transform object to be applie on a sample, using its index as the mode for the transformation.
+- Parameter transforms (list of transformation) is list of callable transform object to be applie on a sample, using its index as the mode for the transformation.
 By default, 0 is the index of transformation used for training(with augmentation), 1 is the index of transformation used for predicting(without augmentation).
+- If `MEBaseModel` is used, `TransformTwice` object need to be appended to the `tranformations` list as the last item.
+The input for TransformTwice wrapper should be the transformation used for training, that is, identical to the first transformation in the list.
 -  For the NoisyStudent Algorithm, we recommend to add transformation of Brightness, Contrast, Sharpness during the training step to help student model outperform their teacher.
 For more information, refer to [Self-training with Noisy Student improves ImageNet classification](https://arxiv.org/pdf/1911.04252.pdf)